aryeelab/cohesin_extrusion_reproducibility/Protocol.md

 **From this point onwards, everything is in R. Everything above this point is in bash.**

-### subset to only needed columns to reduce file size
+### Subset to only needed columns to reduce file size

 Here, we create two different smaller RDS files to make visualization easier.
 (It takes a lot of memory to load in the full file to R.)